open-cx/open-cx/README.md

 Tools
 ---
 There are many possibilities to support the process and the production of the artifacts required.
 However, we suggest the following (optional):
-* Github (Classroom), to store source code, models, and documentation, change requests.
+* Github Classroom), to manage source code, models, and documentation, and change requests.
-* Visual Source Code, as multilanguage code editor
+* Visual Studio Code, as a multilanguage code editor.
-* Visual Paradigm, for UML diagrams
+* Visual Paradigm, for UML diagrams.
-* Trello, for Tasks Management
+* Trello, for Tasks Management.
-* HackMD to edit documents collaboratively, and synced with Github
+* HackMD to edit documents collaboratively, and sync with Github.

 Technologies
 ---